 It is very easy to adjust how spicy you want your buffalo sauce to be.
-The recipe is actually less spicy than many other buffalo sauces I have eaten, so it might be perfect if you like gentler - but still spicy - meals like me.
+The recipe is actually less spicy than many other buffalo sauces I have tried, so it might be perfect if you like gentler - but still spicy - meals like me.

-To make it milder: You can simply start with less of the hot sauce and add a little more water as needed for consistency to compensate.
+To make it milder: You can simply start with less of hot sauce and add a little more water as needed for consistency to compensate.

 - Vegan buffalo burger

 - Over cauliflower wings (as seen in the pictures, see below for the recipe)

 - Drizzle over tacos or nachos

 - Healthy grain bowls (would work great over this tofu buddha bowl or this falafel rice bowl!)